apostrophecms/docs/docs/cookbook/html-conversion.md

 </template>
 </AposCodeBlock>

 So, what did we change?
 First, at the top, we created a new variable, `type`, and set it to the value of `data.type`.
 This is going to give us the type of page or piece that is being loaded.
-Looking at the code differences in the header section of the `post.html` template compared to the other three pages, the first thing we see is that the container for the header text has a class of `post-heading` instead of `site-heading`.
-In the code above, we conditionally set the class only if the page being loaded is of the type `blog`.
-Similarly, we only add the metadata if we are on this type of page.
+Looking at the code differences in the header section of each of the three pages, we can see that the container for the header text has a different class depending on the template page type.
+In our header fragment, we conditionally set the `pageClass` variable based on the page type, either 'default-page', 'blog-page', or 'blog'.
+Next, within the code, we use this variable and wrap the HTML below the `h1` tag with a conditional statement to only add the metadata if we are on a blog page.

 Now we need to add our pages to the site and give them some content.
 The "About Me" and "Contact Me" both use the `default-page` template.
 The existing "Home" page should be swapped out for a `blog-page` template.
 All that is left to do is create your blog articles!